 Married she might have been, but she fell for the charms of the much older Copernicus and agreed to become his housekeeper in Frombork.
 A torrid affair ensued, one which the town gossips soon informed Copernicus’ church employers of.
 In the best cavaliering traditions, Copernicus lied through his teeth, pretending he had put a lid on this unholy affair while all the time carrying on behind the church's back.

-Eventually, however, Anne returned to Gdansk, setting up home in what is now reputed to be Gdansk’s oldest house: Kamienica Gotyk on ul.
+Eventually, however, Anne returned to Gdańsk, setting up home in what is reputed to be Gdansk’s oldest house: Kamienica Gotyk on ul.
 Mariacka 1.

-Aside from selling attractive ceramics you’ll find a whole series of Copernicus related info on the walls.
-For instance, a copy of Copernicus’ defining work, De Revolutionibus (one page of which is turned each day at 11:30), which appears to have been printed in Gdansk a full 3 years before the acknowledged publish date of 1543 in Nurenburg, a German prayer book entitled The Apocalypse of St John, and a 15th century prayer book which appears to be written in old Dutch.
+Aside from selling attractive ceramics, you’ll find a whole series of Copernicus related info on the walls.
+For instance, a copy of Copernicus’ defining work, De Revolutionibus (one page of which is turned each day at 11:30), which appears to have been printed in Gdańsk a full 3 years before the acknowledged publish date of 1543 in Nurenburg, a German prayer book entitled The Apocalypse of St John, and a 15th-century prayer book that appears to be written in old Dutch.
 However, Copernicus was much more than just a man of the stars, and this is revealed in the featured displays: poet, painter, doctor, economist and even military leader.
 Demystify the exhibits by picking up one of the English or German cards.